Dazzle Rocks raises $6.8 million for Minecraft-like mobile MMO

 “We choose a little bit more Nintendo flavor that is easy for both the West and the East to play,” Wang said.
 “We think we offer a lot more creative freedom than some of the other games, but we also make it approachable for the mass market.
 People can build things based on blueprints.”

-The team also designed the game to appeal to both females and males.
+The team also designed the game to appeal to both women and men.

-“We ran a test and immediately a lot of people were saying that this is like Minecraft and Animal Crossing,” Wang said.
+“We ran a test and immediately, a lot of people were saying that this is like Minecraft and Animal Crossing,” Wang said.
 “It was a nice shock.”

 Wang and Joonas Jokela founded the company in 2015.
-During the Slush conference last fall in Finland, I visited them and saw a demo of the game, which doesn’t have a name yet.
-It was a cute title, with lots of beautiful colors.
+During the Slush conference last fall in Finland, I visited them and saw a demo.
+While it doesn’t have a name yet, the game’s cute, with lots of beautiful colors.
 And Wang showed it in the company’s downtown Helsinki office with historic stove heaters.

 Wang and Jokela were previously at Rovio Entertainment.
-Shortly after the company’s founding, they were joined by Alexander Schachtschabel, who brought his many years of experience in building highly scalable services at mobile-focused companies such as Rovio and Ericsson.
+Shortly after the Dazzle Rock’s founding, another developer joined them: Alexander Schachtschabel, who brought his many years of experience in building highly scalable services at mobile-focused companies such as Rovio and Ericsson.

 Galaxy Interactive partner Richard Kim has joined the Dazzle Rocks board, alongside Wang, Jokela, Lamb, and Erik Wenngren, cofounder and partner at Spintop Ventures.
 Sam Englebardt, recently moderated a session on the Metaverse (the universe of virtual worlds) at our recent GamesBeat Summit 2020 event.